 Let’s just cut to the chase.
-You want returns that beat the market, here’s some funds that have done exactly that.
-These are the 10 best performing investment funds (by NAV) in the UK since 2015, according to Citywire:
+You want returns that beat the market.
+So, here are some funds that have done exactly that.
+Check out these 10 best-performing investment trusts (by NAV) in the UK since 2018, according to Citywire:

 Investment trusts mainly generate income through stock dividends and interest, so investors looking for the best investment trusts for income will need to look at the yield and dividend growth when considering which trust to invest in.